History of Nashville, Tennessee in Timeline

 Nashville, Tennessee

-Nashville, Tennessee, also known as Music City, is the state's capital and most populous city, located on the Cumberland River in Middle Tennessee.
-As of the 2020 census, the city had a population of 689,447, ranking it as the 21st-most populous city in the United States and the fourth-most populous in the Southeast.
-Nashville serves as the center of a metropolitan area with 2.1 million residents and is experiencing rapid growth.
+Nashville, Tennessee, also known as Music City, is the state's capital and most populous city.
+Situated on the Cumberland River, it serves as the seat of Davidson County in Middle Tennessee.
+With a population of nearly 690,000 in the city proper and over 2.15 million in the metropolitan area, Nashville ranks as the 21st-most populous city and 35th-largest metropolitan area in the United States, and is experiencing rapid growth.

-In 1909, Jo Byrns began representing the 5th congressional district.
-He continued to do so until 1936.
+In 1909, Jo Byrns began representing the 5th district.

 1912: Tennessee Agricultural and Industrial and Normal School Moved